Schoggi-Mimi/bachelor-thesis/README.md

 #### Data Preparation

-For the filtered good quality images, contact me and place them under the `data` directory.
+For the filtered good quality images, contact me and place them under the `datas` directory.

 For the original images, they can be downloaded from here:
 1. [**SCIN**](https://github.com/google-research-datasets/scin)